-What kinds of disputes can the CRT hear?
+What kinds of disputes can the CRT help with?

 Learn more about which disputes the CRT can and can’t help with.

-What types of strata disputes can I bring to the CRT?
+What types of strata disputes can the CRT resolve?

 - Irregularities in meetings, voting, minutes or other governance issues

-What types of disputes can’t be taken to the CRT?
+What types of disputes CAN'T the CRT resolve?

-The Tribunal will not be able to decide matters related to terminating or dissolving your interest in land or your strata lot.
+The CRT cannot decide matters related to terminating or dissolving your interest in land or your strata lot.

 The CRT cannot decide matters that affect land, such as: